 Neighbourhood Plan has arisen out of the Localism Act that came into force in 2012 which aims to give local people more influence in their area.
 The Plan provides a vision for the future of the village and sets out clear policies to realise aspects of this vision.

-This Plan is presented in the final draft stage.
-The next stages are:

-The Qualifying body submits the Neighbourhood Plan to the Local Planning Authority (Q2 2018);

-The Local Planning Authority checks that the submitted proposal complies with all the relevant legislation;

-If the Local Planning Authority finds that the Plan meets the legal requirements it:

-Publicises the proposal for a minimum of 6 weeks and invites representations;

-Notifies consultation bodies referred to in the consultation statement;

-Appoints an independent examiner (with the agreement of the qualifying body);

-The proposal is independently examined (Q3 2018);

-A referendum is held and if a majority is in favour, the Neighbourhood Plan is Made (Q1 2019).

 .
 1.2 HOW THIS DOCUMENT IS ORGANISED